SEARCH ECU WebsitePeople GO

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-1. The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+1. The submission has not been previously published, nor is it being reviewed by another journal for consideration.

 Copyright Notice